allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Group Role By: Select which of the five-digit crew positions you would like to use to define the role, as displayed in the expanded RPA Mission grid.

 Legend: Display the legend defining Vulnerability Period / Crew Coverage coding.

-Green = *Overall coverage*.
+Green = *overalll coverage*.
 This coverage bar indicates the portions of the Vulnerability Period that are col ectively covered by that respective role.

 Orange = *Not covered*.
 This coverage bar indicates the portions of the Vulnerability Period that are col ectively NOT covered by that respective role.